The Brewing Process

 The monks of Westvleteren apply the traditional infusion brew method, only using natural ingredients.
-First of all warm water and scraped barley malt are mixed together.
+First, warm water and ground barley malt are mixed.
 The mash is heated until the present starch is converted to sugars.
 The sediment forms a layer of filter.
 The bright filtrate that is obtained is called wort.
-Next the wort is heated and hops are added after which the boiled wort is cooled down.
+Next the wort is heated, and hops are added after which the boiled wort is cooled down.

-In the early 70s problems with the quality of the beer produced at Saint-Sixtus occasionally occurred.
-The staff magazine made mention of the withdrawal of sold beer.
-Most likely insufficient awareness of the importance of hygienic methods during the brewing process and different kind of infections resulting from it were cause of these quality problems.
+In the early 70s, problems with the quality of the beer occasionally occurred.
+The staff magazine of the Abbey mentioned the recall of sold beer.
+The most likely cause of these quality problems was the different kind of infections due to insufficient awareness of the importance of hygienic methods during the brewing process.

-Therefore the monks of the Saint-Sixtus Abbey summoned the aid of Brother Thomas, brewer of Westmalle Abbey.
-He initially informed them only some small adjustments were needed.
-Eventually the cooperation between the monks of Westvleteren and Brother Thomas ended in a thorough re-engineering of the brewing and fermentation process.
+Therefore, the monks of the Saint-Sixtus Abbey requested the aid of Brother Thomas, brewer of Westmalle Abbey.
+He initially informed them that only some minor adjustments were needed.
+Eventually the cooperation between the monks of Westvleteren and Brother Thomas resulted in a thorough re-engineering of the brewing and fermentation process.

-On the basis of the new method of preparation the first test brews were produced shortly afterwards.
-In 1978 a switch to this method was made for good.
-The Abbey of Saint-Sixtus abandoned the sweet-and-sour beer recipe and laid the essential foundation of the Trappist of Westvleteren’s actual high quality.
+The first test brews were produced shortly afterwards.
+In 1978 the new method was implemented.
+The monks abandoned for once and for all the sweet-and-sour beer recipe and laid the essential foundation of Trappist Westvleteren’s high quality.

 The fermentation itself takes about 7 days.
-During this period all aspects of the fermentation process (temperature, degree of acidity and fermentation…) are accurately monitored.
+During this period the monks accurately monitor all aspects of the fermentation process (temperature, degree of acidity and fermentation…).

-Subsequently the beer is pumped over for the second fermentation.
-During this second fermentation the remaining sugars ferment.
-The beer becomes clearer and the taste refines.
-The maturation process takes 5 to 12 weeks, depending on the type of beer.
+Subsequently the beer undergoes a second fermentation.
+During this process the remaining sugars ferment.
+The beer becomes clearer, and the taste refines.
+The process takes 5 to 12 weeks, depending on the type of beer.

-After the final control the beer is judged on brightness, degree of carbon dioxide, aroma and taste, and is bottled unfiltered.
-Fresh yeast and sugars are added for the fermentation in the bottle, which causes a natural saturation with carbon dioxide.
+Once the beer is judged on its brightness, degree of carbon dioxide, aroma, and taste, it is bottled.
+Fresh yeast and sugars are added for the in-bottle fermentation, which results in a natural saturation with carbon dioxide.

-The refermentation in the bottle takes place in a heated warehouse and requires 2 weeks.
-The unfiltered, non-pasteurised beer remains some time in the saturation room before it is released for sale.
+This refermentation takes place in a heated warehouse and usually requires 2 weeks.
+The unfiltered, non-pasteurised beer remains some more time in the warm rooms before it is released for sale.